-Facility jurisdiction City street
+City street

-Intersection relationship Entering roundabout
+Entering roundabout

-Mode Motorcycle
+Motorcycle

-Type Angle
+Angle

-Weather and surface condition Clear and dry
+Clear and dry

-Lighting Daylight
+Daylight

-Contributing circumstances Speeding (per agency interview)
+Speeding (per agency interview)

 - Roundabout crashes comprise only 1% of the region's serious injury crashes. - Pedestrian safety is a concern in the business area of Main Street and Crawford Street. - Speeding on main corridors is a concern.
 This was a contributing factor in the serious injury crash. - Due to Deer Park having a population of less than 25,000 people, WSDOT is primarily responsible for maintenance and projects along state routes, including US395.